brianlangbecker/MarkLogicMetrics/MarkLogicLogs/README.md

 ## Setup

-1. Download and install the OpenTelemetry Collector from the [official releases page](https://github.com/open-telemetry/opentelemetry-collector-releases)
+1. Download and install the OpenTelemetry Collector Contrib from the [official releases page](https://github.com/open-telemetry/opentelemetry-collector-releases/releases)

+   - Look for the latest `otelcol-contrib` release
+   - The contrib version is required for the filelog receiver
+   - After downloading, make the binary executable:
+     ```bash
+     chmod 755 otelcol-contrib
+     ```

 2. Configure collector.yml: